 The co-op welcomed its 100,000th member in 1990, becoming the third electric co-op in the nation to reach this milestone.
 Clay Electric and the Jacksonville Electric Authority reached a territorial agreement in 1993 that transferred Clay County accounts to the co-op and Duval County accounts to the JEA.

 The co-op has embraced technology throughout the years to improve member services.
 Computers were installed as early as 1966, with remote terminals being placed in 1977.
 A remote meter reading program was offered to members in 1994 as a convenience for members.
 In 1996, the co-op launched its first website.
+In 2012, Clay Electric implemented a GPS mapping system of its entire service area; the system was then converted to an advanced metering infrastructure by 2020.

 Clay Electric has had five general managers during its existence: A.G. ”Pat” Loudon, 1940-1962; E.T.
 Martin, 1962-1983; Tommy Millican, 1983-1989; Bill Phillips, 1989-2009; and Ricky Davis, 2009-present.
 Davis had previously been the Orange Park district manager (1999-2007) and Director of Operations (2007-2009).